Broman7/Myproblem/README.md

-files cpp and cs for problem
+files cpp , java and cs for problem